 Juneau County Lake Quality

 Juneau County has 2 graded lakes — a thin enough sample that one or two stressed lakes can move the county average noticeably.
 Use the per-lake pages below for what actually matters.
-On average, Juneau County lakes grade D, with phosphorus loading and reduced clarity showing up across most of the dataset.
+The county average is F — the most-stressed bracket in our rubric.
+Most monitored lakes here show persistent nutrient loading and algal pressure.

 The county's lakes lean shallow, which makes the grades sensitive to wind, sediment-resuspension, and any nutrient inputs from the watershed.
-The cleanest lake on the books is Petenwell Flowage Lake (C); the most-stressed is Decorah Lake (D).
+The cleanest lake on the books is Petenwell Flowage Lake (D); the most-stressed is Decorah Lake (F).

 Quick Answers for Juneau County